Bengaluru: Two held for college student’s murder over rejected marriage proposal | Law-Order

 - India

-A day after a 20-year-old college student was found murdered with her throat slit near a railway track here, police arrested two men in connection with the killing on Friday.
+Two men were arrested in connection with the murder of a 20-year-old college student, police said.

-The main accused, Vignesh (28), a neighbour of the victim, allegedly killed her out of anger and frustration after she rejected his marriage proposal, police said.
+The main accused, Vignesh (28), a neighbour of the victim, allegedly killed her out of anger and frustration after she rejected his marriage proposal, police said on Friday.

+The victim was found murdered with her throat slit near a railway track here.

 The incident occurred at around 2.30 pm on October 16, when Yamini Priya, a first-year pharmacy student and resident of Swatantra Palya, was returning home from college.